Configure SharePoint Hybrid Auditing in SharePoint 2016 (Preview)

 Microsoft SharePoint Auditing (Preview)

 Microsoft SharePoint Hybrid Auditing is a new hybrid feature for SharePoint Server 2016 to help SharePoint administrators have visibility to user activities in their SharePoint environments.
 With this feature, SharePoint 2016 on-premise user activity logs can be uploaded to Office 365 and useful reports are generated.
-Configuration is simple and you can start viewing regularly updated reports in the Office 365 admin center.
+Configuration is simple and you can start viewing regularly updated reports in the Microsoft 365 admin center.

 SharePoint Hybrid Auditing is currently in Preview mode: